Uber lobbies provincial governments to classify its drivers as livestock - The Beaverton

 VICTORIA – Technologies Inc. is petitioning provincial governments to enact regulatory changes to allow Uber and other companies to provide workers with all the benefits and safety protections currently only enjoyed by Canadian livestock.

-“For too long, workers in Canada have been forced to participate in the economy within the narrow strictures set out by labour laws which don’t allow them the freedom to be treated like horses by giant corporations,” an Uber spokesperson said in a press conference explaining the reasoning behind their lobbying efforts.
+“For too long, workers in have been forced to participate in the economy within the narrow strictures set out by labour laws which don’t allow them the freedom to be treated like horses by giant corporations,” an Uber spokesperson said in a press conference explaining the reasoning behind their lobbying efforts.
 “We think our drivers deserve better.”

 Following a decade of attempting to create a transportation monopoly by destroying public and the taxi industry in anticipation of the day they can fire all their drivers in a switch to self-driving cars, Uber has recently been forced to restructure its business plan in light of driverless cars continuing to not exist.